 These kinds of experience-based expectations can be realistic, but it’s important to realize that even though you may have been in a situation like this before, all situations are different.
 Just because something has worked a certain way before, doesn’t mean that it will work the same way the next time.

 Rationally, most people are aware of this, and they understand that having expectations is not always justified.
-Despite this, we go into almost all situations with certain expectations, which can be controlled and deliberate expectations or automatic expectations that are made subconsciously.
+Despite this, we go into almost all situations with certain expectations without our knowledge.

 Why expectations aren't always useful

 Even though they do serve a purpose, expectations aren’t always useful.
 Approaching a new situation with unfounded expectations is a recipe for disappointment.

 For example, if you start a new training regimen and expect fast results, you’re probably in for disappointment.